Moqhaka Local Municipality

 Moqhaka Municipality (Masepala wa Moqhaka; Moqhaka Munisipaliteit) is a local municipality within the Fezile Dabi District Municipality, in the Free State province of South Africa.
-In 2022, the population was 155,410 with a total area of 7925 km².
+In 2022, the population was 155,410 with a total area of 7925 km^{2}.
 The seat is Kroonstad.
 Moqhaka is the Sesotho word for "crown".

 Main places

 The 2001 census divided the municipality into the following main places: